ankitsrivastava07/notification-service/README.md

-This service is used to notify user for each event
+This service is used to notify user for each event such as show notification for learn new things at individual time